Keflon/MvvmZeroTutorialApp/README.md

 ### Install MvvmZero
 ![Image showing how to install Mvvm Zero using NuGet](https://github.com/Keflon/MvvmZeroTutorialApp/raw/master/Images/InstallMvvmZero.png "Install MvvmZero")

+Note that installing MvvmZero also installs FunctionZero.CommandZero.
+You can read about it [here](https://github.com/Keflon/FunctionZero.CommandZero)

 ### While you're there, also add SimpleInjector
 ![Image showing how to install Simple Injector using NuGet](https://github.com/Keflon/MvvmZeroTutorialApp/raw/master/Images/InstallSimpleInjector.png "Install SimpleInjector")